zajitschek/metaanalysis/chapters/chapter3.md

 ```

-As you see, *metaDigitise* guides you gently through the all steps of data extraction from figures.
+As you see, *metaDigitise* guides you through the steps of data extraction from figures.
 It also nicely organises and stores the data for you.
-It is well worth it to invest some extra time into learning this handy tool!
+It may be well worth it to invest some extra time into learning this handy tool.

 </exercise>